In periods of recession or difficult trading, the role of the CFO comes to the fore.

 5. Manage a disciplined, transparent resource allocation

-- Those who come up with the best propositions should get the most resources (not those who shout loudest), they should be continually challenged
+Those who come up with the best propositions should get the most resources (not those who shout loudest), they should be continually challenged.
+Fairness and the perception of process fairness are vital to keep employees supportive in difficult times.

 6. Manage expectations continually

-- Stakeholders tend to overreact to bad surprises, maintaining confidence is key so don’t overpromise
+Stakeholders tend to overreact to bad surprises, maintaining confidence is key so don’t overpromise.
+Keep updates factual as far as possible and provide scenarios not forecasts until you have high confidence in the outcome deliverability.

 7. Keep learning